 The number one thing about change is discomfort.
 Maybe even pain.
 There is no way around it.

 Most people come to me saying: they want to raise their vibration… If they knew life, even just a little bit, they would know that what they are asking for is help in changing…

 But 99 out of a 100 people come to me with a TLB score of 1.

 TLB measures your pain threshold.
 Your discomfort threshold.
 Your willingness to be out of your depth.
 To be uncomfortable and stay in the game.

 And then, true to form, you don’t change.
 You quit.
 Some before they begin.
 Some a week, a month into it.
 But by the three months mark, only one out of 100 remains still in the game.
 1

 One of the things that make it impossible for you to change is your unrealistic timeframe.

 In your imagination, in the mind, change is instant.
-You can jump from being a pauper to driving a rolls Royce.
+You can jump from being a pauper to driving a rolls Royce… just imagine that.
 You can jump from being fat to being skinny.
 You can jump from being an undisciplined insomniac to someone who has a life that includes beautiful sleep and beautiful days.